adamgreig/ffp/firmware/README.md

 ## Setting Option Bytes

-Note that the built in bootloader will just keep jumping to the user application if the `BOOT_SEL` option bit is set (the default).
-You have to clear this to 0 to force always booting from main flash, at which point the built in bootloader can be jumped to from the user application.
-Wild.
+On the STM32F042, the built-in bootloader performs an extra check of the boot configuration (BOOT_SEL option bit and nBOOT0 pin), jumping immediately to the user firmware if BOOT_SEL is set (the default) and BOOT0 is low.
+This means our firmware cannot jump to the bootloader without it immediately returning.

+To fix the problem we need to clear the BOOT_SEL option bit.
+To do so using a black magic probe in a gdb session:

 ```
 (gdb) mon option 0x1FFFF802 0x807F